Onehunga High School: History

-In the early days the school was a mono-cultural in character, but during the 1980s it began to develop into a truly multi-cultural school, with increasing numbers of Māori, Polynesian and Asian students.
+In the early days the school was mono-cultural in character, but during the 1980s it developed towards a multi-cultural school, with increasing numbers of Māori, Polynesian and Asian students.
 Today the school is strongly international and enjoys all the qualities a wide range of cultures bring.

-In the 1980s as part of a wider decentralisation changes in the New Zealand education system, school was allowed self-governance under a board of trustees system.
-From 2000, the school began a modernisation and development programme.
+In the 1980s as part of wider decentralisation changes in the New Zealand education system, the school was provided self-governance under a board of trustees system.
+In 1996, Onehunga High School opened Te Haerenga, the school marae.
+From 2000, the school underwent a modernisation and development programme.
+In 2024 the school created a new learning culture using values in the acronym WAKA.

-The school has always received students from Onehunga, Royal Oak, Hillsborough and Māngere Bridge but in recent times enrolments beyond this zone have increased.
-Currently approximately 50% of Onehunga High School come from out of zone areas as the school's reputation has attracted many new students.
+The school has always received students from Onehunga, Royal Oak, Hillsborough and Māngere Bridge.
+The main feeder school is Royal Oak Intermediate.
+With the change of principal in 2022 the roll has increased massively.